Storing water is one of the most important things a prepper can do. It should be the first thing on your list or at least close to the top!

-The WaterBrick is one of the best-known purpose-built water storage containers on the market.
-It’s very durable, stores extremely well in almost any situation and is small enough that it isn’t overly heavy when full.
+The WaterBrick is one of the market’s best-known purpose-built water storage containers.
+It’s durable, stores extremely well in almost any situation and is small enough that it isn’t overly heavy when full.

 Its small size is also one of its downsides.
-At only 3.5 gallons you’ll need to buy more of these to meet your water storage requirements and they cost about as much many of the 5-gallon containers out there.
+At only 3.5 gallons, you’ll need to buy more of these to meet your water storage requirements, and they cost about as much as many of the 5-gallon containers out there.

 The API Kirk 5 Gallon Samson Stackers are another purpose-built, stackable water container.
 They’re durable, but less so than the WaterBricks, and can be stacked up to 3 high (5 high if you brace them or stack them in the corner).